 Operating expenses of \$25.6 million in fiscal 1994 increased over the prior year by \$3.2 million, or 14.3%.
-The major components of this increase were a \$1.9 million increase in spending on merchandising programs designed to obtain increased shelf presence, a \$0.7 million increase in personnel expense and a \$0.5 million increase in profit payments due to U.K. distributors.
+The major components of this increase were a \$1.9 million increase in spending on merchandising programs designed to obtain increased shelf presence, a \$0.7 million increase in personnel expense and a \$0.5 million increase in profit payments due to the U.K. distributor.